FOSS: A Self-Learned Doctor for Query Optimizer: Experiments

-In this subsection, we compare the performance of FOSS with the SOTA methods.
-We ensure that all methods are evaluated after convergence.
-Notably, Balsa's training on STACK is hindered by catastrophic plans generated during the initial phase, preventing it from completing within a reasonable timeframe.
+In this subsection, we compare the overall performance of FOSS with the other optimizers.
+We ensure that all SOTA methods are evaluated after convergence.
+Table \ref{tab:performance} shows the results of each method on various workloads.
+Notably, Balsa's training on Stack is hindered by catastrophic plans generated during the initial phase, preventing it from completing within a reasonable timeframe.
+Fig. \ref{fig:speedup} illustrates the relative speedup of FOSS compared to other optimizers across various workloads.

-As described in Fig. \ref{fig:speedup}, despite the left-deep restriction, FOSS consistently outperforms or matches the other three methods for both training and testing workloads.
-FOSS outperforms Bao, HybridQO, and Balsa with average speedups of 1.48×, 2.26×, and 1.71× on training workloads, and 1.28×, 1.21×, and 1.84× on testing workloads, respectively.
+Overall, FOSS outperforms the expert optimizer (i.e., PostgreSQL optimizer) with speedup of $6.25\times$, $1.15\times$, and $1.75\times$ in total latency for the training workload (JOB, TPC-DS, Stack) and $8.33\times$, $1.15\times$, and $1.25\times$ for the testing workload, respectively.
+Compared to other learned optimizers, FOSS consistently outperforms the other four methods in terms of average performance for both training and testing workloads.
+FOSS outperforms Bao, HybridQO, Loger and Balsa with average speedup of $1.74\times$, $2.04\times$, $1.21\times$ and $1.90\times$ on training workloads, and $1.49\times$, $1.67\times$, $1.33\times$ and $2.28\times$ on testing workloads, respectively.

+Specially, the JOB workload entails complex query statements and non-uniform data distributions, posing a significant challenge to query optimizers.
+Therefore, the performance on the JOB workload is more indicative of an optimizer's capabilities.
+FOSS significantly outperforms other SOTA methods on the JOB workload, demonstrating its superior performance.

-As shown in Table \ref{tab:performance}, FOSS not only outperforms other methods at the workload total latency but also exhibits superior performance in GMRL metrics.
-Worth mentioning is the performance on the JOB workload, where Bao and Balsa exhibit a relatively small difference compared to FOSS in WRL, but a more significant gap emerges in GMRL.
-This discrepancy arises from FOSS efficiently interacting with the simulated environment, allowing for more exploration compared to Balsa.
-Compared to Bao, FOSS employs finer-grained optimization, resulting in a higher likelihood of generating better plans.
-These factors enable FOSS to surpass the expert optimizer across a broader range of queries, indicating its stronger optimization capabilities.
+As shown in Table \ref{tab:performance}, FOSS not only outperforms other methods in terms of total workload latency but also demonstrates superior performance in the GMRL metric.
+Compared to Balsa, FOSS benefits from the assurance provided by the original plans and efficiently interacts with the simulated environment, enabling more exploration.
+In contrast to Loger, Bao, and HybridQO, FOSS utilizes finer-grained optimization, increasing the likelihood of generating superior plans than original plans.
+These factors contribute to FOSS outperforming other methods in terms of the GMRL metric and surpassing the expert optimizer across a wider range of queries, highlighting its stronger optimization capabilities.
 This will be further confirmed in \ref{Knwon Best Plan}.
-However, these advantages come with an associated cost, leading to relatively longer training time on the JOB compared to HybridQO and Bao.
-Nevertheless, in comparison to Balsa, another MDP-based method, FOSS exhibits a significant reduction in training time.
-While on STACK and TPC-DS, the training time difference among FOSS, Bao, and HybridQO is not pronounced and is much less than that of Balsa, FOSS surpasses all other methods, demonstrating the superiority of our approach.